 Adding this line in the

-.htaccess has helped users fixing this issue:
+.htaccess has helped users fixing an issue with OPcache:

 If you randomly can't save pages, are randomly logged out or cannot log out without refreshing the browser, try disabling your browser's cache.